datacarpentry/r-raster-vector-geospatial/_posts/2015-12-11-Rast02-Reproject-Raster.md

     ## CRS arguments:
     ##  +proj=longlat +datum=WGS84 +no_defs +ellps=WGS84 +towgs84=0,0,0

-Aha! `DTM_HARV` is in the UTM projection. `DTM_hill_HARV` is in a non projected - geographic `CRS` - it's in latitude and longitude.
-Because they are in different `CRS`s, they won't line up.
-We will need to `project` DTM_HARV into UTM (OR project the hillshade into a greographic `CRS`.
+Aha! `DTM_HARV` is in the UTM projection. `DTM_hill_HARV` is in latitude and longitude, a non-projected, geographic `CRS`.
+Because the two rasters are in different CRSs, they won't line up.
+We will need to *reproject* DTM_HARV into the UTM CRS (or reproject the hillshade into lat/long).

 #Reproject Rasters
 When things don't line up, it is often due to differences in CRS.
 In this case, our DTM is in UTM zone 18.
-However, our Hillshade is in the geographic coordinate system (latitude and longitude).
+However, our hillshade is in the geographic coordinate system (latitude and longitude).

 We can use the `projectRaster` function to reproject a raster into a new `CRS`.
-Keep in mind that reprojection only works when you first have a DEFINED CRS for the raster object that you want to reproject.
-It cannot be used if NO CRS is defined.
-In this case, the Hillshade does have a defined CRS.
+Keep in mind that reprojection only works when you first have a *defined* CRS for the raster object that you want to reproject.
+It cannot be used if *no* CRS is defined.
+In this case, the `DTM_hill_HARV` does have a defined CRS.

 When using the `projectRaster()` function, you need to define two key things:

-1) the object you want to reproject and 2) the CRS that you want to reproject it to.
-The syntax is below:
+1. the object you want to reproject and
+2. the CRS that you want to reproject it to.

-`projectRaster(RasterObject,crs=CRSToReprojectTo)`
+The syntax is `projectRaster(RasterObject,crs=CRSToReprojectTo)`

-Since we want to Coordinate Reference System of our hillshade to match the `DTM_HARV` raster we can simple tell `R` to use the CRS from `DTM_HARV` as the CRS for this reprojetion.
+Since we want the CRS of our hillshade to match the `DTM_HARV` raster we can simple tell `R` to use the CRS from `DTM_HARV` as the CRS for this reprojetion.